 Ebola drugs: A factfile

-There is no licensed vaccine or treatment for Ebola, which has killed more than 8,600 people in West Africa out of more than 21,700 infected since the start of 2014.
+There is no licensed treatment or vaccine for Ebola, which has killed more than 3,300 people in West Africa since the start of 2014.

 This is the status of the quest for drugs to tackle the emergency.

-- rVSV-ZEBOV: Developed by the Public Health Agency of Canada, the license for commercialisation is held by a US company, NewLink Genetics.
-It uses a weakened virus for vesicular stomatitis, a livestock disease, of which one of the genes has been replaced by an Ebola virus gene.
+- rVSV-ZEBOV: Developed by the Public Health Agency of Canada; the license for commercialisation is held by a US company, NewLink Genetics of Ames, Iowa.
+Uses a weakened virus for vesicular stomatitis, a livestock disease, of which one of the genes has been replaced an Ebola virus gene.
+Trials to start in the United States early October.

-- A Phase I trial with an experimental vaccine duo (Ad26-EBOV and MVA-EBOV) made by Crucell, a subsidiary of US company Johnson & Johnson, started in England this month, but is months behind the other two.
+Another experimental vaccine is made by Crucell, a subsidiary of US company Johnson & Johnson, but evaluations are several months behind the others, according to the WHO.

 - Of several prototypes in the pipeline, one dubbed ZMapp has been fast-tracked for use.
 A cocktail of three antibodies that cling to the virus and inhibit its reproduction, ZMapp is developed by Mapp Biopharmaceutical in California, in conjunction with the US Army.

-Since the WHO gave the green light last August for experimental treatment to be used in the Ebola crisis, ZMapp has been given to a small number of infected frontline workers.
+Since the WHO gave the green light on August 12 for experimental treatment to be used in the Ebola crisis, ZMapp has been given to a small number of infected frontline workers.
 Among those who survived, it was unclear whether ZMapp was the cause.

-- TKM-Ebola: A drug that kills virus-infected cells, is being developed by Vancouver-based Tekmira Pharmaceuticals under a $140-million (125-million-euro) contract with the Pentagon.
+- TKM-Ebola: A drug that kills virus-infected cells, is being developed by Vancouver-based Tekmira Pharmaceuticals under a $140-million (105-million-euro) contract with the Pentagon.

 In tests on a small group of monkeys, it provided 100 percent protection against an otherwise lethal dose of Ebola virus.
 It is being tested in a Phase I trial on humans.

-— Anti-viral drugs: Several proposed Ebola treatments started out as influenza drugs.
+— Anti-viral drugs: Several proposed Ebola treatments started out as influenza drugs, designed to inhibit virus replication.

-Avigan, a tablet developed by Toyama Chemical, a subsidiary of Fujifilm Holdings, is undergoing clinical trials in the United States and Guinea and has been administered as an emergency treatment to patients evacuated from West Africa to Europe.
+Avigan, a tablet developed by Toyama Chemical, a subsidiary of Fujifilm Holdings was approved in Japan in March and is undergoing clinical trials in the United States.

-North Carolina-based BioCryst Pharmaceuticals has received $2.4 million from NIAID to test the efficacy in primates of its BCX4430 antiviral as a treatment for Ebola.
+North Carolina-based BioCryst Pharmaceuticals has received $2.4 million (1.8 million euros) from NIAID to test the efficacy in primates of its BCX4430 antiviral as a treatment for Ebola.

-- Blood therapy: In which antibodies from the blood of survivors is given to patients, has been used as an ad-hoc treatment in Ebola-hit countries but its effectiveness has not been proven in a clinical trial.
+— Plasmapheresis: This is a time-honoured technique whereby blood serum is taken from survivors and their antibodies given to patients.
+It has been used as an ad-hoc treatment in Ebola-hit countries but its effectiveness has never been put through the rigour of a clinical trial.